Taken from a sermon by George Wright, Senior Pastor, Shades Mountain Baptist Church

 It’s the “been there and survived that” perspective that I so desperately need.

-You see, it’s the stories of God’s provision, comfort, and presence at life’s lowest moments that become powerful testimonies in the lives of others.
+You see, it’s the stories of God’s provision, comfort, and presence in life’s lowest moments that become powerful testimonies for others.

 Paul puts it this way in Romans 12:15-16: “Rejoice with those who rejoice, and mourn with those who mourn.
 Live in harmony with one another.
 Do not be proud, but be willing to associate with people of low position.
 Do not be conceited.”